Yokto13/mel/README.md

 ### tests

-All tests are in tests directory.
+All tests are in the tests directory.
 Some slower/integration tests are marked with @pytest.mark.slow.